-Over the course of two months on the road I’ve watched many You Tube videos, read many posts and blogs concerning the RV lifestyle.
-The majority of information that I have found lead me to believe that the RV life is an all carefree style with limited stress.
-I’m here to tell you life in general is stressful.
+Over the course of two months on the road, I’ve watched many YouTube videos, read many posts and blogs concerning the RV lifestyle.
+The majority of information that I have found leads me to believe that the RV life is an all carefree style with limited stress.
+I’m here to tell you life, in general, is stressful.
 It doesn’t matter if you live in a house or on the road, problems will arise and have to be dealt with.

 The first big issue we faced while being on the road was high-speed internet access.

 Power usage is another biggie to think about.
 Are you the kind of person who can’t live without your t.v. shows or video games?
 I can tell you even if you have batteries and solar panels the power generated will be limited.
 The power that’s been stored during your travels would be better used to power a refrigerator, an air conditioner, fans or keeping your cell phone charged.
-There will be a lot of quite time.
+There will be a lot of quiet time.
 Can you handle the quite?
 “Silence is golden” as the saying goes only to those who enjoy it.

-Lastly, get use to limiting your bathing time.
+Lastly, get used to limiting your bathing time.
 There will be days when you will not bathe.
-I know you have probably heard of full-timers that purchase time at a gym to use their showers facilities.
+I know you have probably heard of full-timers that purchase time at a gym to use their shower facilities.
 Once again, driving around in a big RV in a heavily populated area to find your shower access will get old.
 It’s also expensive, remember you have to pay per person.
 You would be better off locating a truck stop and share the shower stall if you’re traveling as a couple.
 We’ve used a bucket with water or baby wipes to wash down if a shower wasn’t available.
 Change your clothes regularly and don’t forget the deodorant.
 This will stretch the bathing considerably.